markri/organist/README.md

 Organist is licensed under the MIT licence.
 View the LICENSE file

+## Upgrade from older versions ##

+Update to correct scmService in Application entity Update to correct application type in Application entity Update to correct deployment strategy in Application entity

 ## Todo ##

  - Add flexible parameter settings (per target/application/environment)